 Once your IG Live event is over, you have a few options.
 First, the event host may download the Live event as a video to their device to share at a later time on other platforms.
 If your influencer hosted the event, make sure to acquire a video download of your event to repurpose at a later time.

-You can also share your Live event as an IGTV post on Instagram or share it directly to Facebook.
-Once an IGTV post, you can share the video in your (or your influencer’s) Instagram Stories and add a Swipe-up to your online store or sign-up page.
+You can also share your Live event as a reel on Instagram or share it directly on Facebook.
+Once a reel post, you can share the video in your (or your influencer’s) Instagram Stories and add a Swipe-up to your online store or sign-up page.